-So as I mentioned the Profitec Pro 300 is prosumer level, dual-boiler with PID.
-And you can have all that at, well a kind of amazing price.
+The Profitec Pro 300 is a prosumer level, dual-boiler with PID with a kind of amazing price.
 It actually costs less than a number of well respected heat-exchange machines.

-So we’re huge fans of this machine’s big brother: the dual-boiler Pro 700 with PID.
-It’s one of our favorites based on exceptional engineering, components and build quality.
+We’re already huge fans of this machine’s big brother: the dual-boiler Pro 700 with PID.
+It’s one of our favorites based on exceptional engineering, components, and build quality.

-And the Pro 300, while it scales back in a few areas like boiler size, it retains the fine engineering and quality components of it’s big brother just not it’s price.
+And the Pro 300, while it scales back in a few areas like boiler size, retains the fine engineering and quality components of it’s big brother — just not it’s price.

-So first thing we want to talk about is overall wattage rating.
-The Pro 300 has been available in europe for a little while.
-Machines across the pond and a few initially brought to north america were rated at 2400 watts using 1200 watt heating elements in each boiler.
+The first thing we want to talk about is the machine's overall wattage rating.
+The Pro 300 has been available in Europe for a while now.
+Machines across the pond and a few initially brought to North America were rated at 2400 watts using 1200 watt heating elements in each boiler.

-So that’s a lot of numbers.
-But the basic bottom line; no power issues with our 1600 watt version of the Pro 300 as might might be the case with 2400 watt machines.
+That's a lot of numbers, and what do they all mean?
+The bottom line is that you can expect no power issues with our 1600 watt version of the Pro 300, as you might find with the 2400 watt machines.

-Now If you not familiar with PID, it’s an acronym for proportional integral derivative.
-It’s a “science-y" way of maintaining extremely accurate and user programmable brew temperatures.
+Now if you are not familiar with PID, it’s an acronym for Proportional Integral Derivative.
+It’s a “science-y" way for your machine to maintain extremely accurate and user programmable brew temperatures.

-If you’ve used a heat-exchange machine you know there’s a lot of guesswork in determining brew temperatures.
-Before pulling shots on those you flush out overheated water and by timing the flush and other factors you can adjust brew temperature to some extent.
+If you’ve used a heat-exchange machine before, then you know there’s a lot of guesswork in determining brew temperatures.
+Before pulling shots on a heat-exchange machine, you have to flush out overheated water.
+By timing the flush and other factors, you can adjust brew temperature to some extent.

 We were very impressed with temperature consistency and the quick heat-up times of the Pro 300.
-In testing, Scace measured temps at the portafilter where consistently well within one degree fahrenheit of the PID set temperature.
+In testing, Scace measured temps at the portafilter were consistently well within one degree Fahrenheit of the PID set temperature.
 That’s more accurate than most machines we test.

-And the Pro 300 heats up quickly, It’s up to temperature and ready to go within about ten minutes.
-Quick heat-up time and extra stable temps are due in large part to an 11 ounce stainless steel brew boiler mounted directly to a ring brew group made of heavy chrome plated brass.
+And the Pro 300 heats up quickly — it’s up to temperature and ready to go within about ten minutes.
+Quick heat-up time and extra stable temperatures are due in large part to an 11 ounce stainless steel brew boiler mounted directly to a ring brew group made of heavy chrome plated brass inside the machine.

-The 25 ounce steam boiler is made of stainless steel as well with temps controlled by a Ma-ter pressurestat.
+The 25 ounce steam boiler is made of stainless steel as well, with temperatures controlled by a Ma-ter pressure stat.
 Both boilers are wrapped with a high quality insulating jacket.

-Other internal components include top of the line Gicar PID and controls, copper and braided stainless for all high-pressure lines and a vibration pump specially mounted to reduce noise.
-During heat-up no steam is vented inside the machine so everything inside stays nice and dry.
+Other internal components include the top-of-the-line Gicar PID and controls, copper and braided stainless for all high-pressure lines, and a vibration pump specially mounted to reduce noise.
+During heat-up, no steam is vented inside the machine so everything stays nice and dry.

-Some users prefer vibration pumps to rotary pumps as they ramp-up to brewing pressure more gradually than rotaries.
+Some users prefer vibration pumps to rotary pumps as they ramp-up to brewing pressure more gradually.
 Now we love the smooth sound of a rotary, but the vibration pump in the 300 is very quiet.

 A large 3 liter water reservoir is at the back of the machine with an unobstructed cup warming surface occupying the majority of the top surface.

-On the right a gauge shows the pressure in the steam boiler.
-Top front is the brew switch with knobs for steam on the left, and heated water on the right.
+On the right, a gauge shows the pressure in the steam boiler.
+Top front is the brew switch, there are knobs for steam on the left, and heated water on the right.
 A green light indicates the machine is on while an amber light indicates the steam boiler is on.

-At just 10 inches wide, A hair over 15” high and under 16 and a half inches deep the Pro 300 is very easy on counter space.
+At just 10 inches wide, a hair over 15” high, and under 16 and a half inches deep, the Pro 300 is very easy on counter space.
 It’s among the smallest dual-boiler machines available.
-The exterior case is all mirror finish stainless steel.
+And, of course, the exterior case is all mirror finish stainless steel.

-It doesn’t have quite the same level of external detail as the more expensive Profitec machines.
-And, it doesn’t have the heavy duty sprung valves of other Profitec machines or a rotary pump.
+The Profitec Pro 300 doesn’t have quite the same level of external detail as the more expensive Profitec machines, nor does it have the heavy duty sprung valves or a rotary pump.
 But there’s no reason to think it can’t make espresso that’s every bit as good as the others.

-Even missing those valves it still has finish details you don’t find in other machines.
+Even missing those valves, it has finish details you don’t find in other machines.
 A good example are the internal welds of the drip tray.
-Attention to detail in spots like are a good indication of craftsmanship throughout a machine.
+Attention to detail in minute spots are a good indication of craftsmanship throughout a machine.

-In our opinion the Profitec Pro 300 is a good choice for those looking for an upgrade from single boiler dual use machines or those using a heat-exchange currently but are looking for better brew temperature control.
+In our opinion the Profitec Pro 300 is a good choice for those looking to upgrade from single boiler dual use machines, or those currently using a heat-exchange machine but looking for better brew temperature control.

-On the plus side, it’s one of the most affordable dual-boiler PID machines and we’re sold on the quality of Profitec’s machines, and like their others, this one has it where it counts with thoughtful engineering and quality components.
+On the plus side, it’s one of the most affordable dual-boiler PID machines.
+Not to mention, we’re sold on the quality of Profitec’s machines and, like their others, this one has it where it counts with thoughtful engineering and quality components.

-Right, lots of love for extra stable brew temps and extra quick heat-up.
-And if space is a concern this one does’t need much.
-Heck, it’s smaller than most heat-exchange machines.
-That’s the Profitec Pro 300.
-It’s available now at Whole Latte Love.
+There's a lot to love here, including the extra stable brew temperatures and quick heat-up.
+And if space is a concern, this one doesn’t need much.
+Heck, it’s smaller than most heat-exchange machines!